Workplace Based Assessments, or WPBAs, are designed to be formative tools providing a basis for feedback and educational

 Assessments which are multi-user need to be submitted by both parties completing the form.
 It should be noted that if one person saves their work as a draft, this cannot be seen by the other party.
 Only when work is submitted, can it be viewed by the other party completing the form.

 Once a WPBA has been submitted (by both parties where necessary), it automatically becomes an activity in a trainee's portfolio.
-Once an activity, it can then be mapped to Intended Learning Outcomes in the curriculum to demonstrate competency.
+Once an activity, it can then be mapped to curricula to demonstrate competency.